OscarMrZ/ros4hri-tutorials/README.md

 ### Running automatic face identification

 To get 'real' people, we need a node able to match for instance a *face* to a unique and stable *person*: a face identification node.
 Luckily, we have one of those in the docker: `hri_face_identification`, a ROS4HRI identification module.
 This node will publish candidates between a `faceID` and a `personID` for us.
 Importantly, this node won't manage assembling the person, it only publishes matches.
-It will be the task of the person manager to assemble the person feature graph.
+It will be the task of the person manager to assemble the person feature graph, as we tested manually.

 ```
 ros2 launch hri_face_identification face_identification_with_args.launch.py